stevegbrooks/commodify/docs/final_report.md

     OR (C.consumption != 0 OR C.consumption != null) OR (C.ending_stocks != 0 OR C.ending_stocks != null))
   ORDER BY C.name ASC;

- Likewise, the below query returns a list of only those states or countries for which there was data in 2019 for one of the relevent attributes for the commodity previously selected:
+ Likewise, the below query returns a list of only those states or countries for which there is data for 2019 for one of the relevent attributes for the commodity previously selected:

   SELECT name
   FROM Political_Entity